 - enhance a cardboard box by cutting it and gluing/attaching other mediums onto it (e.g. paper, pipe cleaners, paint, glitter glue, etc.)

 - coming up with more elaborate ideas, such as turning the cardboard box into a rocket-ship or even a teleporter (see explanation on this one below).
 Or make a dollhouse by adding rooms and levels.

 - decorate small cardboard boxes to make closet organizers

 - make a “pet” carrier

 As you you can see children playing with cardboard never gets old.

 A 12 month old does not have the fine motor skills or knowledge that a 6 year old would have.

 But, the same cardboard box will be engaging to both of these children.

 How Parents Can Enhance Playtime (with cardboard)

-Cardboard activities for kids allow you as the parent to add language to something that your child is interested in.
+Cardboard activities for kids allow you, the parent, to add language to something that your child is interested in.

-For example when a 12 month old is trying to rip the cardboard you can narrate what he is doing and add some sounds/noises that he may imitate (e.g. “you are so strong”, “let’s rip the cardboard”, “weee”, “put it on your head”, “touch it to your toes”, etc).
+For example when a 12 month old is trying to rip the cardboard you can narrate what he is doing and add some sounds/noises that they may imitate (e.g. “you are so strong”, “let’s rip the cardboard”, “weee”, “put it on your head”, “touch it to your toes”, etc).